 - Lower Monthly Payments — When you lease an automobile, you usually do so for a specific period of time.
-An average lease is for 36 months, and you can generally expect to pay 60% of the purchase price within this time frame, all things considered.
-This means that your monthly leasing payments are considerably less than if you decided to buy on a three-year loan.
-This frees up money for other areas of your budget
+An average lease is for 36 months.
+You can generally expect to pay 60% of the vehicle’s purchase price within this time frame.
+This means your monthly lease payments are considerably less than if you decided to buy on a three-year loan.
+This frees up money for other areas of your budget.

-- Lower Down Payment — If you don’t have a lot of cash on hand, then buying a new can be quite the challenge if you don’t have excellent credit.
-A sizable down payment is generally required, and sales tax can send you over the top.
-As far as leasing is concerned, you can get away with a small down payment and you’ll only pay sales tax on the portion of the car that you pay for (again, around 60%).
+- Lower Down Payment — If you don’t have a lot of cash on hand or excellent credit, buying a new vehicle can be quite a challenge.
+Lenders generally require a sizable down payment, and sales tax adds even more to the bill.
+With a lease, you can get away with a small down payment.
+And you’ll only pay sales tax on the 60%-ish of the car that you pay for.

-- Maintenance is a Breeze — Most manufacture’s warranties cover the lease terms of your automobile, so any problems with your car can be fixed at the dealership without any headaches.
-If you choose to buy, you will be given the same warranty but it won’t last forever.
-Finding a trustworthy mechanic can be quite the challenge and future car repairs could cost thousands.
+- Maintenance is a Breeze — Most manufacture’s warranties cover the lease terms of your automobile, so you can get any problems with your car fixed at the dealer with no headaches.
+If you choose to buy, you will get the same warranty, but it won’t last forever.
+Finding a trustworthy mechanic can be challenging, and future car repairs could cost thousands.

 - You Drive in Style — Leasing a car every three years means you are always driving what’s new.
 Never having to ride in a clunker keeps you in the cool crowd.

-- Negotiating a Lease is Easier — If you understand certain industry terms like Money Factor, Capitalized Cost and Residual Value, negotiating your lease can save you hundreds if not thousands.
-When buying a new car, it can be difficult to negotiate a lower price because you’re cutting into a dealer’s commissions.
-Ouch
+- Negotiating a Lease is Easier — If you understand certain industry terms like Money Factor, Capitalized Cost, and Residual Value, negotiating your lease can save you hundreds if not thousands.
+When buying a new car, negotiating a lower price can be difficult because you’re cutting into a dealer’s commissions.
+Ouch!

 Even though there are good reasons to lease a car, you can bet I’ve got some good ones for buying, too.

-- Owning an Asset – Monthly payments you make are going toward the purchase of an asset, not simply the rental of one, so once you have completed the terms of your financing agreement, the car or truck is yours to keep.
+- Owning an Asset — When you finance a car, your monthly payments go towards owning an asset, not renting one.
+Once you have completed the terms of your financing agreement, the car or truck is yours to keep.

-- You Can Customize — When buying, you are free to change anything you don’t like about your car without repercussion.
+- You Can Customize — When you buy, you’re free to change anything you don’t like about your car without repercussion.

-- 36,000 Miles and Counting — One of the biggest fees that leasers get hit with when returning their car is going over their allotted mileage.
-A general lease allows for 12,000 miles a year, but if you are a smart leaser, that too can be negotiated.
-If you buy your new automobile, you can drive it until the tires fall off.
+- 36,000 Miles and Counting — One of the biggest fees that leasers get hit with is going over their allotted mileage.
+A general lease allows for 12,000 miles a year (Though if you are a smart leaser, that can be negotiated).
+But if you buy your new automobile, you can drive it until the tires fall off.

-- Car Insurance — If you are in an accident, your car insurance provider will pay the owner of the vehicle, which is your leasing company.
-Often times in leases, a cars value is more to the leasing company than the insurer will pay for, and the leaser of the vehicle is on the hook.
-GAP coverage is necessary when leasing to avoid this problem, but when buying a car, GAP insurance is only important if you owe more on the car than it’s worth.
+- Car Insurance — If you are in an accident, your car insurance provider will pay the owner of the vehicle.
+If you lease, that’s the leasing company.
+Often times in leases, a car’s value is more to the leasing company than the insurer will pay for, and you’re on he hook for the difference.
+GAP coverage is necessary when leasing to avoid this problem.
+When buying a car, GAP insurance is only important if you owe more on the car than it’s worth.

-- Fixing Only What You Want To Fix — Every little ding and scratch can cost you when leasing a car, but when you buy, it’s up to you whether or not you want to keep the car in that condition.
+- Fixing Only What You Want To Fix — Every little ding and scratch can cost you when leasing a car.
+When you buy, it’s up to you whether or not you want to keep the car in new condition.
 Anyone who turns their car in after leasing in “non-perfect” condition is risking a financial misstep.